aiekick/plantuml-switcher/README.md

 This extension works with its default settings and does not require any additional configuration.
 *Note: In previous iterations, a setting for the namespace operator was considered, but the current version operates solely based on the syntax of the PlantUML line.*

-## Known Issues

-- No known issues at the moment.
-If you encounter any bugs or unexpected behavior, please open an issue on the repository.

 ## Config

 For some users, the default key '²' will not been defined after install